splitwise/super_diff/ARCHITECTURE.md

 ## Basic concepts

-* A **differ** figures out which operational sequencer to use.
-* An **operational sequencer** makes a comparison between two like data structures. and generates a set of operations between them (additions, deletions, or changes).
-* An **operation sequence** is a list of those operations associated with some kind of diff formatter.
-* A **diff formatter** takes a list of operations and spits out a textual representation of that list in the form of a conventional diff.
 * An **object inspector** generates a multi-line textual representation of an object, similar to PrettyPrinter in Ruby or AwesomePrint, but more appropriate for showing within a diff.
+* An **operation** represents a difference in one value from another in the context of a data structure.
+  That difference can either be an *delete*, *insert*, or *change*.
+* An **operation tree** is the set of all operations between two data structures, where each operation represents the difference between an inner element within the structure (value for an array or a key/value pair for a hash).
+  Since change operations represent elements that have child elements, they also have child operations to represent those child elements.
+  Those child operations can themselves have children, etc.
+  This descendancy is what forms the tree.
+* An **operation tree builder** makes a comparison between two like data structures and generates an operation tree to represent the differences.
+* A **diff formatter** takes an operation tree and spits out a textual representation of that tree in the form of a conventional diff.
+  Each operation may in fact generate more than one line in the final diff because the object that is specific to the operation is run through an object inspector.
+* Finally, a **differ** ties everything together and figures out which operation tree builder and diff formatter to use for a particular pair of values (where one value is the "expected" and the other is the "actual").

 ## Code flow diagram